Creating a Role

 Intensive study of monologues and scenes (excerpts will be chosen from classic, literary, and more current theatrical works)

 Each participant is assigned one scene to study and perform each week, with possible additional performances of monologues and improvised scenes.

 This workshop is for the emerging performer who wants to work intensively on scenes in differing theatrical styles and strengthen their ability to analyze their choices when preparing a part.

 Depending on the COVID-19 restrictions at the time, this workshop maybe presented on the Zoom media platform.

 Age: Age 18+

-Stephen Anthony has directed many fully staged operas including Carmen, Tosca, La Bohème, and Cosi fan Tutte, Sondheim’s Sweeney Todd, Into the Woods and Bernstein’s Candide.
+Stephen Scovasso has directed many fully staged operas including Carmen, Tosca, La Bohème, and Cosi fan Tutte, Sondheim’s Sweeney Todd, Into the Woods and Bernstein’s Candide.
 His theater work includes productions of Garcia Lorca’s La Casa del Bernarda Alba, Oscar Wilde’s Salome and Shakespeare’s Romeo and Juliet.
 He has taught at Arizona State University and created a course on the music of Stephen Sondheim

 The participant's obligation is for the full-time period of the workshop.
 All payments for workshops are non-refundable except in the event of a workshop cancellation.

 If you need to cancel a workshop or workshop session, for any reason, you must notify us by email no later than one week before the workshop or workshops session is scheduled.
 If you discontinue any workshop before the ending date of the session, you forfeit the deposit amount.
 As our faculty are all working professional actors and musicians, SAS Performing Arts Studios reserved the right to change teachers at any time due to last-minute changes in their professional schedules.
 Please see SAS Performing Arts Studios Payment Policies for additional information regarding cancellation policies.